cryptonahue/desciquark/src/content/speakers/en/ortega.md

   - "images/companies/mushroom.jpeg"
 ---

-**Ortega** is a team member at **Mushroom Protocol**, a platform that democratizes biotech investment in Latin America.
+**Tomas Ortega** is a team member at **Mushroom Protocol**, a platform that democratizes biotech investment in Latin America.
 For the past 20 years, investment in R&D—especially in biotechnology—has remained stagnant in Latin America, and Mushroom Protocol is breaking down these barriers.

 The platform uses blockchain to tokenize two key asset classes:
 - **Intellectual Property** from early-stage research
 - **Equity** in biotech startups

 This allows investors worldwide to participate in the ownership of cutting-edge biotechnologies from their earliest stages, transforming the industry by providing affordable, simple, and liquid access to biotech opportunities.

-*Detailed information about Ortega will be added soon.*